TwoFacesParanormal/SpiritData/README.md

 <head>
 </head>
 <body>
-    <h1>Two Faces Paranormal SpiritData App v0.89</h1>
+    <h1>Two Faces Paranormal SpiritData App v100</h1>
     <h2>Pose Finder with Speech Recognition</h2>
     <h3>Stick figures and eyes will be drawn over detected figures and faces.
 Words heard on the mic will appear written below.
 Please allow mic and camera permission.
-Hold your phone sideways, landscape mode works much better.
-Beta test pre-release.</h3>
+        <br>This is the first complete release, but still barely out of beta status, designed primarily for newer iPhones and Safari.</h3>
-    <a href="https://twofacesparanormal.github.io/SpiritData/" class="button">Latest Test</a> |
+    <a href="https://twofacesparanormal.github.io/SpiritData/" class="button">Github Hosted Version</a> |
-    <a href="https://twofacesparanormal.com/sd/" class="button">Stable on Our Server</a>
+    <a href="https://twofacesparanormal.com/sd/" class="button">Stable Version on Our Server</a>
     <br><br>
 <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Code Provided Under Creative Commons License CC BY-NC-SA 4.0 Attribution-NonCommercial-ShareAlike 4.0 International</a>